N5 road (Ireland): Scramoge – Ballaghaderreen

-The project involves the upgrade of the N5 in Co Roscommon between Rathkeery at the eastern end of the Ballaghaderreen bypass and Scramoge, east of Strokestown.
+The project involves the upgrade of the N5 in County Roscommon between Rathkeery at the eastern end of the Ballaghaderreen bypass and Scramoge, east of Strokestown.
 It will bypass Frenchpark, Bellanagare, Tulsk and Strokestown.
 The planned route, a 33 km stretch of single carriageway, was approved by An Bord Pleanala in January 2019.
-Contracts for the construction of the project were signed in October 2021, with work due to start in early 2022.
+Contracts for the construction of the project were signed in October 2021, with Roadbridge awarded the contract.
+However, Roadbridge collapsed in March 2022.
+The project was re-tendered and construction was due to start in late 2023.
+Contracts were signed with Wills Bros, the new contractor, on 8 December 2023.

 Turlough – Bohola

 The Turlough to Bohola road scheme will facilitate the upgrade of the N5 from east of Castlebar to east of Bohola.
 The project will combine an online upgrade of the existing N5 west of Bellavary with offline bypasses of both Bellavary and Bohola.
 A preferred route corridor has been selected.

 Route through Longford and Roscommon

 The N5 leaves the N4 on the northwest side of Longford.
 The first 3 km of the route follows a new bypass road that was completed in August 2012.
 Approximately 8 km west of the town, the N5 crosses the River Shannon into County Roscommon at Tarmonbarry Bridge.
 The road passes by Scramoge along a realignment (opened in May 2004) on the way to Strokestown.
 West of Strokestown, at Tulsk, the N61 crosses the N5.
-The route continues northwest and passes north of Ballaghaderreen (alignment opened in 2014) before crossing into Co Mayo.
+The route continues northwest and passes north of Ballaghaderreen (alignment opened in 2014) before crossing into County Mayo.